dimm-city/dc-solo-rpg/docs/style-guide.md

 - `--dc-card-back-color`: Sets the color for the back of the cards in the web component.
 The color is white.
 - `--dc-card-back-bg`: Sets the background color for the back of the cards in the web component.
 The color is #1387b9.
+- `--dc-card-back-color`: Sets the color for the front of the cards in the web component.
+The default value is `inherit`.
 - `--dc-card-front-bg`: Sets the background color for the front of the cards in the web component.
 The color is rgb(235, 235, 235).
 - `--dc-card-border`: Sets the border for the cards in the web component.
 The border is 1px solid #000000.
 - `--dc-card-border-radius`: Sets the border radius for the cards in the web component.
 The border radius is 1rem.